NOAA-ORR-ERD/py_gd/docs/working_with_color.rst

 Color Ramps:
 ------------

-A color ramp (also called a color gradient) is continuous colr scheme that maps a color to a value.
+A color ramp (also called a color gradient) is continuous color scheme that maps a color to a value.
 They can be used to draw a "heat map", or other image where the color is a function of some value.

 To work with a color ramp, you need to have a continuous set of colors to pick from, and a way to map a value to particular color.
 The :class:`~py_gd.color_ramp.ColorRamp` class provided a way to make all this easy.